wh-alice/mig_visualstudio/vs/extensibility/debugger/launching-a-program.md

  The newly created program, along with any other programs, related or unrelated, launched or attached to from the same IDE, compose a debug session.

- Programmatically, when the user first presses **F5**, [!INCLUDE[vsprvs](../../code-quality/includes/vsprvs_md.md)]'s debug package calls the project package (which is associated with the type of program being launched) through the <xref:Microsoft.VisualStudio.Shell.Interop.IVsDebuggableProjectCfg.DebugLaunch*> method, which in turn fills out a <xref:Microsoft.VisualStudio.Shell.Interop.VsDebugTargetInfo2> structure with the solution's active project debug settings.
-This structure is passed back to the debug package through a call to the <xref:Microsoft.VisualStudio.Shell.Interop.IVsDebugger2.LaunchDebugTargets2*> method.
+ Programmatically, when the user first presses **F5**, [!INCLUDE[vsprvs](../../code-quality/includes/vsprvs_md.md)]'s debug package calls the project package (which is associated with the type of program being launched) through the <xref:Microsoft.VisualStudio.Shell.Interop.IVsDebuggableProjectCfg.DebugLaunch%2A> method, which in turn fills out a <xref:Microsoft.VisualStudio.Shell.Interop.VsDebugTargetInfo2> structure with the solution's active project debug settings.
+This structure is passed back to the debug package through a call to the <xref:Microsoft.VisualStudio.Shell.Interop.IVsDebugger2.LaunchDebugTargets2%2A> method.
 The debug package then instantiates the session debug manager (SDM), which launches the program being debugged and any associated debug engines.

  One of the arguments passed to the SDM is the GUID of the DE to be used to launch the program.

- If the DE GUID is not `GUID_NULL`, the SDM co-creates the DE, and then calls its [LaunchSuspended](../../extensibility/debugger/reference/idebugenginelaunch2--launchsuspended.md) method to launch the program.
+ If the DE GUID is not `GUID_NULL`, the SDM co-creates the DE, and then calls its [LaunchSuspended](../../extensibility/debugger/reference/idebugenginelaunch2-launchsuspended.md) method to launch the program.
 For example, if a program is written in native code, then `IDebugEngineLaunch2::LaunchSuspended` will probably call `CreateProcess` and `ResumeThread` (Win32 functions) to run the program.

  As a consequence of launching the program, the program's run-time environment is loaded.
-Either the DE or the run-time environment then creates an [IDebugProgramNode2](../../extensibility/debugger/reference/idebugprogramnode2.md) interface to describe the program and passes this interface to [AddProgramNode](../../extensibility/debugger/reference/idebugportnotify2--addprogramnode.md) to notify the port that the program is running.
+Either the DE or the run-time environment then creates an [IDebugProgramNode2](../../extensibility/debugger/reference/idebugprogramnode2.md) interface to describe the program and passes this interface to [AddProgramNode](../../extensibility/debugger/reference/idebugportnotify2-addprogramnode.md) to notify the port that the program is running.

  If `GUID_NULL` is passed, then the port launches the program.
 Once the program is running, the run-time environment creates an `IDebugProgramNode2` interface to describe the program and passes it to `IDebugPortNotify2::AddProgramNode`.
 This notifies the port that the program is running.
 Then the SDM attaches the debug engine to the running program.